asciamanna/asciamanna.github.io/_drafts/avoid-technical-improvement-backlogs.md

 ### Separating Improvements from Features

 Once organizations begin splitting improvement out from feature development, it creates a false division.
 I contend that it is a false division because high-quality code is required to continue delivering business value.
-In dysfunctional organizations where product and development teams have a separate reporting structure and struggle to work together, the product team can decide to only choose to prioritize features and always ignore the improvement stories.
+In dysfunctional organizations where the product and development teams have a separate reporting structure and struggle to work together, the product team can decide to only choose to prioritize features and always ignore the improvement stories.
 It is easy to say, "we won't let that happen here."
 But when organizations work on fixed scope and fixed date work and have monetary incentives to meet deadlines, it is harder than you think to always do the right thing for the quality of the code.
 I have seen this enough times to realize it is going to happen if you choose to address quality issues separate from features.

 ## Types of Technical Improvement Items
 I have typically encountered two kinds technical improvement backlog items and each should be handled differently.